ChrisDBaldwin/KaolinSoccer/README.md

 -Add a win condition -- probably first to 10 or 15 points

+-Create tooltip for abilities

+-Add a game description upon loading into the game

 A work in progress Dota 2 Mod made by Chris Baldwin | Fury | /u/FuryDota